January Gardening Tips and To-Dos for the Pacific Northwest

 Mapping out your garden in January is an important part of the garden planning process.

-Preplanning garden beds give you a better idea of:
+Preplanning garden beds gives you a better idea of the following:

 Crop Rotation